Which Type of Turmeric is Best for Your Face: Powder vs. Extract vs. Serum

 Can I put raw turmeric powder on my face?

 If you want to try DIY, mix a small amount with yogurt or honey as carriers.
-Apply carefully and expect temporary staining.

 What is turmeric extract and how is it different from powder?

 Turmeric extract is concentrated curcumin isolated from the root, typically standardized to 95% curcuminoids.
-Raw powder contains only 2-5% curcumin mixed with starch, fiber, and other root components.
+Raw powder contains only 2-5% curcumin mixed with starch, fiber, and other components.

 Does turmeric serum stain your face?